top of page

 5 .

-Brandishing claws through southbound shadow fleeings
+Brandishing claws through southbound

-Refuge runnings for a week
+Refuge runnings for a week, pleading

-Pleading dialed-up shelter borrowings
+dialed-up shelter borrowings

-Three dozen squat-huddled
+Three dozen squat-huddled under

-Under tenement stairs, trapped
+tenement stairs, trapped

 Children squeezed, mothers whimpering

-Or voiceless gasps
+or voiceless gasps

-Fathers peek out, scampering for food or passageways
+Fathers peek out, scampering for food or

 Two lost and three remaining.